-12. Liao et al. (2016) in a birth cohort conducted in Taiwan (n = 250) addressed the association between pre-natal BPA exposure (cord blood) and production of tumour necrosis factor alpha (TNF- $\alpha$ ), interleukin-6 (IL-6) and IL-10 after stimulating mononuclear cells with Toll-like receptor ligands (TLR1-4 and 7/8), bacteria from nasopharyngeal specimens and the incidence of infections.
+12. Liao et al. (2016) in a birth cohort conducted in Taiwan (n = 250) addressed the association between pre-natal BPA exposure (cord blood) and production of TNF- α , IL-6 and IL-10 after stimulating mononuclear cells with Toll-like receptor ligands (TLR1-4 and 7/8), bacteria from nasopharyngeal specimens and the incidence of infections.
 Children were followed up until 1 year of age.
-Significant associations were identified for TLR3-stimulated and TLR4-stimulated TNF- $\alpha$ response as well as for TLR7/8-stimulated IL-6 response, but not for infection or bacterial colonisation during the first year of life.
-(Not able to find this information in Annex C) 13.
-Based on the above, EFSA concluded that the association between BPA exposure during pregnancy and allergy is as likely as not (ALAN).
+Significant associations were identified for TLR3-stimulated and TLR4-stimulated TNF- α response as well as for TLR7/8-stimulated IL-6 response, but not for infection or bacterial colonisation during the first year of life.
+(Not able to find this information in Annex C)

+13. Based on the above, EFSA concluded that the association between BPA exposure during pregnancy and allergy is as likely as not (ALAN).